serebrov/dynamo_objects/README.rst

     record = table.get('my_hash', 'my_range')
     record.some_field = 100
     table.save(record)

+    # to handle the case when there is no record int the database use
+    # try/except
+    from boto.dynamodb2.exceptions import ItemNotFound
+    try:
+        record = table.get('my_hash', 'my_range')
+    except ItemNotFound:
+        # handle the record not found case
+        # ...

+    # sometimes it is more convenient to get None for non-existing record
+    # `find` method will return None if record does not exist
+    record = table.find('my_hash', 'my_range')
+    if record is not None:
+        record.some_field = 100
+        table.save(record)

     # get a record or create new one if record does not exist
     record = table.get('my_hash', 'my_range', create=True)